isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The following tables summarize the advice in the following Guidelines, F.16-21.

+Normal parameter passing:

 ![Normal parameter passing table](./param-passing-normal.png "Normal parameter passing")

+Advanced parameter passing:

 ![Advanced parameter passing table](./param-passing-advanced.png "Advanced parameter passing")

+Use the advanced techniques only after demonstrating need, and document that need in a comment.

 ### <a name="Rf-in"></a>F.16: For "in" parameters, pass cheaply-copied types by value and others by reference to `const`